ajitid/goparsify/readme.md

 ---

+Here's what this fork does:

+- Modernizes dep and build management by pulling in changes from https://github.com/damienstanton/goparsify
+- Fixes few issues by pulling in changes from https://github.com/oec/goparsify
+- Renames `Many`/`Some` to comprehensible terms: `ZeroOrMore` and `OneOrMore`

+---

 A parser-combinator library for building easy to test, read and maintain parsers using functional composition.

 Everything should be unicode safe by default, but you can opt out of unicode whitespace for a decent ~20% performance boost.